p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 # HOW TO BUILD THEM 🏗️

+To set decimal values (Hz) ​​open and edit the `.json` file or set them in the plugin GUI.

 0. Reset each effect to its default values.

 1. Add Crossfeed.
 Set the following values: